 13, 14, 15,16, 17, 19, 20, 21, 22, 23 & 24 August

 We are excited to bring ‘Nights at the Circus’ to Edinburgh Festival Fringe this August.
+You can also catch the show at our pre-Fringe preview in London.

 A sensual slow-burning piece fully inhabited by the performers.
 It thwarted my expectations